ZainAchak/ADM_HW3/README.md

 #### 2. functions.py file

-This is the most techniqal file which contain all the functionality on the outputs of main.ipynb is based.
+This is the most technical file which contain all the functionality on the outputs of main.ipynb is based.